-We’re often asked how Audio Network got started.
-The idea was always very different from the traditional library music approach and starting a catalogue of new music from scratch requires a great deal of work, trust, dedication and belief.
-We have always been incredibly lucky to have a hugely loyal and talented group of people around us who have committed themselves to the idea and been passionate about building the best and most diverse catalogue of production music in the World.
+We’re often asked how Audio Network started.
+The idea was always very different from the traditional music library approach and starting a catalogue of new music from scratch requires a great deal of work, trust, dedication and belief.
+We have always been incredibly lucky to have a hugely loyal and talented group of people around us who have committed themselves to the idea and been passionate about building the best and most diverse catalogue of production music in the world.

-Up until then, the complexity of pre-existing agreements and contracts with composers and agents around the world had meant that clearing music had long been one of the most difficult parts of the production process for TV and film producers.
+The story began in the summer of '99 when our founders, Robert Hurst and Andrew Sunnucks came up with the concept for a music company that made it easy and simple to license high quality Music for Films & TV.
+Up until then, the complexity of pre-existing agreements and contracts with composers and agents around the world had meant that clearing music had long been one of the most difficult parts of the production process for TV and Film producers.

 A New Approach